juhasev/sample-ninja-help/email-template-editor.md

 Use the email template editor to customize the content and appearance of your email templates with ease.

 ### Template
 Specify the template name and the groups this template should belong to.
-Please use the drop-down menu to view translations for another language and locale.
+Please use the drop-down menu to view translations for other languages and locales.

 ### Elements
-The element configuration contains various options that can be enabled or disabled when needed.
+The element configuration includes options that can be enabled or disabled as needed.
 We recommend using all of them for the most professional-looking emails.

 ### Preview
 This is the live preview of the email.
 You may click on the different elements to modify them.
 If you want to send the template to yourself, please click the **EMAIL TO ME** button.